rust-console/gba/book/src/01-quirks/04-newtype.md

 # Newtype

-There's one thing I want to get out of the way near the start of the book and it didn't really have a good fit anywhere else in the book so it goes right here.

-We're talking about the "Newtype Pattern"!
+There's a great Zero Cost abstraction that we'll be using a lot that you might not already be familiar with: we're talking about the "Newtype Pattern"!

 Now, I told you to read the Rust Book before you read this book, and I'm sure you're all good students who wouldn't sneak into this book without doing the